 The owner of a patent or utility model has exclusive rights to the invention.
 Protecting an invention as a patent or utility model gives the owner an exclusive right.
 This way it is possible to sell the product without competition or grant it for usage with a license to maximize your profit.
 Additionally, a utility model or patent that has been registered in the public register makes it clear which rights are protected, which improves the chances of finding business partners.

-A trade mark is a marketing tool used by business owners to market their products and services.
-With the help of a trade mark, the consumer remembers the product or service and can later buy the product or service they liked again.
-Thus, a registered trade mark enables the differentiation of goods or services from those of rivals and the development of a long-lasting relationship with the consumer.
+A trade mark is a marketing tool that helps you as a business owner to market your products and services.
+A registered trade mark enables the differentiation of goods or services from those of rivals and the development of a long-lasting relationship with the consumer.
 A trade mark is a company asset, the value of which can be created and increased by the entrepreneur through their daily business activities.
-An entrepreneur can also sell and license a valuable trade mark separately.
+You can also sell and license a valuable trade mark separately.

 In order to acquire rights to a trade mark, the trade mark must be registered.
-It is advisable to file the application for registration before the trade mark is put into use.
-A registered trade mark lets competitors know which trade mark is already protected and allows you to defend your rights if the protected trade mark is used without the owner’s permission.
+If possible, file the application for registration before the mark is put into use.
+A registered trade mark lets the competitors know that your trade mark is already protected and allows you to defend your rights if the protected trade mark is used without your (the owner’s) permission.

-Before applying for trade mark registration, it is important to know that by registering a trade mark, you acquire the right to use the trade mark to denote specific goods and services.
+Before applying for trade mark registration, it is important to think through exactly which goods you produce or which services you provide – by registering a trade mark, you acquire the right to use the trade mark to denote specific goods and services.
 It is definitely worth consulting with the Estonian Patent Office before filing a trade mark application.

-Free consultations are available from the Estonian Patent Office, during which you can learn about the specifications for a trade mark and the considerations that must be made when filing an application for registration.
-The consultation’s topics are not restricted to trade mark registration in Estonia; guidance is also provided if you want to have your trade mark protected across the EU.
-Consultations by phone or email are available by calling +372 627 7937 on weekdays from 9 AM to 1 PM, and by e-mail at email@example.com during the entire workday.
-You can schedule on-site consultations with an expert, but you must pre-register by calling +372 627 7937 or sending an email to firstname.lastname@example.org.
+Free consultations are available from the Estonian Patent Office, where you can learn about the specifications for a trade mark and the considerations that must be made when filing an application for registration.
+Guidance is also provided if you want to have your trade mark protected across the EU.
+Consultations by phone or email are available by calling +372 627 7937 on weekdays from 9 AM to 1 PM.
+You can also write to firstname.lastname@example.org at any time.

 TEST: Millist intellektuaalomandiliiki saad kaitsta?